BrentWeiffenbach/Grace/README.md

 ## Usage

 To launch the turtlebot navigation in sim, run `roslaunch grace grace.launch gmapping:=true`.
 Find the other arguments in the [grace](launch/grace.launch) launch file

+## Bugs

+A known bug is that `/opt/ros/melodic/include/gmapping/gridfastslam/gridslamprocessor.hxx` floods the console without the ability to disable.